-We are involved in an ongoing arbitration dispute in London, England, with the Shipyard.
-We had entered into an agreement with the Shipyard for the construction, sale and delivery by the Shipyard to us of one 180,000 DWT Capesize class newbuild vessel (Hull No. J0131) in exchange for USD \$53 million.
+We were involved in an arbitration dispute in London, England, with Zhoushan Jinhaiwan Shipyard Co (the "Shipyard").
+We had entered into an agreement with the Shipyard for the construction, sale and delivery by the Shipyard to us of one 180,000 dwt Capesize class newbuild vessel (Hull No. J0131) in exchange for USD \$53 million.
 In December 2012, after having paid \$31.8 million in advances during construction, we exercised our termination right under the agreement due to the Shipyard's excessive construction delays and delivered demands to each of the Shipyard and the refund guarantor, The Export Import Bank of China (a bank rated Aa3 by Moody's Investor Services), pursuant to the agreement and the refund guarantees, respectively, for a refund of the full amount of advances paid, with interest.
-In response, in January 2013, the Company received a notice of arbitration, and arbitration proceedings with the shipyard were initiated in London, England.
-The Shipyard alleges that our termination constitutes a breach of the agreement and argues that we are not entitled to a refund of any of the advances paid or interest.
-We are vigorously pursuing the arbitration and believe that the merits in this dispute rest in our favor.
-However, arbitration is inherently uncertain and we cannot provide assurance that we will prevail because it is not possible to predict what the final outcome will be of any legal proceeding.
-An award against us would require us to record the related liability and incur the cost thereof, which includes the amount of advances already paid, the capitalized expenses recorded and any further damages to the Shipyard without receipt of the vessel.
+In response, in January 2013, the Company received a notice of arbitration, and arbitration proceedings with the Shipyard were initiated in London, England.
+The Shipyard alleged that the Company's termination constituted a breach of the agreement and argued that the Company was not entitled to a refund of the advances paid or interest.
+In September,